—

 BLACK+DECKER 12-Cup Mill and Brew Coffee Maker

-- Integrated grinder for fresh coffee flavor.
+- Integrated grinder provides fresh coffee flavor.

-- Customizable brew strength options.
+- Customizable brew strength (regular, bold, strong).

-- 24-hour auto-brew programming.
+- 24-hour auto brew programming.

 4.7/5